Last update: 10/09/2025

 Figure 2: Correlation analysis of the various variables.

-From previous sections it is clear that a various water quality parameters were assessed in the selected sampling sites.
+From previous sections it is clear that various water quality parameters were assessed in the selected sampling sites.
 These parameters can be analysed individually to identify (dis)similarities between sampling sites, though that will lead to an overly extensive list of observations.
 As an alternative, dimensionality reduction can be applied on the data by extracting the most informative patterns and representing them as part of a new set of variables.
 Principal component analysis (PCA) allows to perform such a dimensionality reduction and shows that the first component is mostly determined by ORP (oxygen-reduction potential) and turbidity/oxygen.
 The second principal component is mostly determined by nutrient concentrations and temperature/chlorophyll a.

 The PCA shows that the majority of sampling sites cluster together (see Figure 3), which is partially in line with the observed nutrient levels (see Table 1).
 Sites that showed discrepancy from the majority of the sites included the Paute river (code ‘PA’) and Giron sites (code ‘GI’), displaying relatively higher nutrient levels.